 If you’re an adult aged 50 or over, you may be at increased risk for pneumococcal pneumonia.

 If you’re 50 or older, vaccination is one way to help protect against pneumococcal pneumonia.
 Even if you have already been vaccinated with a different pneumococcal vaccine, PREVNAR 13® may help provide additional protection.
 Immune response may be lower if given within one year after another pneumonia vaccine.
 Ask your doctor or pharmacist if it makes sense for you.

 Because PREVNAR 13®

 is given by injection, the most common side effects reported in clinical trials were injection site reactions such as redness, swelling, pain at the injection site, or limitation of arm movement.
-Some people reported systemic side effects, including fatigue, headache, muscle pain, joint pain, decreased appetite, chills, or rash.
+Some people reported systemic side effects, including fatigue, headache, muscle pain, vomiting, joint pain, decreased appetite, chills, or rash.
 PREVNAR 13®

 should not be given to anyone with a severe allergic reaction to any component of PREVNAR 13®